Bachelor of Arts in Behavioral Health – Concentration in Counseling

 Academic Major Courses

-Core requirements accumulate to 30 credits, 15 credits of Biblical and Theological Studies and 8 credits of science courses.
+Core requirements accumulate to 36 credits, 15 credits of Biblical and Theological Studies, and 8 credits of foreign languages courses.
+3 Credits of Upper Division Biblical and Theological Studies electives are required.

 |PSY 202||General Psychology||3|